OpenAcousticDevices/AudioMoth-Firmware-Basic/README.md

 # AudioMoth-Firmware-Basic

-Basic firmware for AudioMoth devices, usable in conjunction with the AudioMoth-Project framework.
+Firmware for AudioMoth devices, used in conjunction with the AudioMoth-Project framework, to produce the standard AudioMoth releases.

 Compatible with the [AudioMoth Configuration App](https://github.com/OpenAcousticDevices/AudioMoth-Configuration-App).
 For usage instructions, visit [Open Acoustic Devices](https://www.openacousticdevices.info/getting-started).